monstermichl/HandlebarsABAP/README.md

 - *error*: Creates an error string that contains the position where the error occurred.

 #### How to register a custom helper
-To register a custom helper there are two possible ways.
-Either globally, directly on the *zcl_handlebars_abap* class or on an instance which gets returned calling *compile*.
+Custom helpers can either be registered globally, directly on the *zcl_handlebars_abap* class, using *register_helper_static* or on an instance which gets returned calling *compile*, using *register_helper*.
 Globally configured helpers get added to the instances created.
 However, helpers registered on the instances take precedence.

 ```abap
 register_helper( iv_name = 'hello' ir_helper = NEW zcl_handlebars_abap=>ts_object_helper( object = lo_helper_object method_name = 'hello_helper' ) ).